 The reality is, whether the context is grappling or fighting the goal of Jiu Jitsu remains the same: to survive, control and ultimately subdue.
 The techniques might differ slightly but the concepts and principles remain constant.

 Here is where we find our common thread.

 Sport or self defence?
 Fighting or grappling?
 Gi or no gi?

 The truth is these are all aspects of the same art.
 Rather than thinking of them as separate branches we should look at them as simply a different set of problems that we will use the art and science of Jiu Jitsu to solve.

 An underlying principle of Gracie Jiu Jitsu is that all techniques should be effective for all practitioners regardless of size or athletic ability.
-This need to be functional encourages the practitioner to focus on the efficient application of the basics.
+This need for functionality led to the development of a simple and methodical approach that focuses on the efficient application of the basics.

 Rickson Gracie has dedicated his life to improving the efficiency of those basics.
 While teaching he demonstrates a deep understanding of the principles and concepts behind the techniques.
 The precise application of these principles can often be so slight that it needs to be felt to be appreciated.
 This fits perfectly with his holistic approach to the art.
 Rickson emphasises the importance of remaining relaxed and calm under pressure.
 In this way, the practitioner can be sensitive to the movements of the opponent, to flow with them rather than resist.
 The goal is not to do Jiu Jitsu but to feel Jiu Jitsu.